Thiggel/Monotonic-Early-Exit/blogpost.md

 Table 1: the properties of sequence types.

 #### Results and Observations

 After this experiment, we can say the following things about "easy" and "difficult" sequences:
  - "Easy" sequences saturate earlier and have a larger number of saturated layers than "difficult" sequences.
 This means that there are sequences for which we can confidently exit early.
  - "Easy" sequences tend to be longer than "difficult" ones.
-This can be explained by that long sequences have more context and may be easier to predict.
-This information could be used in the future to speed up the process by only considering early exiting for long sequences.
+This can be explained by the fact that long sequences have more context and may be easier to predict.
+This information could be used in the early exiting frameworks to speed up the process by only considering early exiting for long sequences.
- - A larger fraction of the "easy" sequences show strictly increasing hidden state similarity from the start, compared to "difficult" sequences.
+ - In addition to quicker saturation, a larger fraction of the "easy" sequences show strictly increasing hidden state similarity from the start, compared to "difficult" sequences.

 #### Visualizing Hidden State Evolution

-To illustrate these findings, we plot the hidden state similarities for various sequences, showing how the hidden states evolve across layers for both easy and difficult sequences.
+In addition to the quantitative analysis, we plot the hidden state similarities for various sequences, showing how the hidden states evolve across layers for both easy and difficult sequences.
 These visualizations highlight the differences in saturation and monotonic behavior.
+As can be seen in Figure ..., the described phenomenon can be inspected visually.

 <p
    align='center'